EA31337/EA31337/README.md

 The source code is compatible with MQL4 and MQL5 and can run on MetaTrader 4 and 5.

+## Download

+To download this project with all dependencies, use the following Git command:

+    git clone --branch master --recursive https://github.com/EA31337/EA31337.git

 ## Usage

 You can freely use this project for education or research purposes.